This document describes exclusions, how to identify exclusions, and the best practices for creating exclusions on the Cisco Secure Endpoint.

 Cisco monitors recommended exclusion lists published by Anti-Virus (AV) vendors and updates the Cisco-Maintained Exclusions to include the recommended exclusions.

-Note: Some AV vendors may not publish their recommended exclusions.
-In this case, the customer may need to reach out to the AV vendor to request a list of recommended exclusions and then open a Support Case to get the Cisco-Maintained Exclusions updated.
+Note: Some AV vendors do not publish their recommended exclusions.
+In this case, you need to reach out to the AV vendor to request a list of recommended exclusions and then open a Support Case to get the Cisco-Maintained Exclusions updated.

 Process exclusions allow admins to exclude processes from supported engines.
-The engines that support Process exclusions on each platform are outlined in the following table:
+The engines that support Process exclusions on each platform are outlined in this table:

 You must provide an absolute path when creating a Process exclusion, you can also provide an optional user.
 If you specify both a path and user then both conditions must be met for the process to be excluded.
-If you do not specify a user then the Process exclusion will apply to all users.
+If you do not specify a user, then the process exclusion applies to all users.

 Note: On macOS and Linux, Process exclusions apply to all engines.